-Umag and its riviera (which is about 20km long) is a very popular destination in Croatia.
+Umag and its riviera (which is about 20km long) in Istria is a very popular destination in Croatia.
 The old town has attractive and narrow, cobbled streets whilst its coastline is full of pretty little bays.
 As a holiday choice, there are some 60,000 beds in hotels and private accommodation here as well as many camping and caravan sites along the coast which are well run and highly recommended for an inexpensive holiday.

 Umag is also well known for its marina and the international tennis centre which hosts the Croatian Open every July.

 The closest airport is Pula Airport which is about about 52 miles/82km south of the town.
 See our Getting to Istria page for flight routes and airlines from the UK, Ireland and Europe.
 There is a direct shuttle bus from Pula Airport to Umag – see the timetable on the FILS website.

 However, another possibility – which some may find more suitable – is to fly to Trieste in Italy.
 In fact, Trieste is closer to Umag than Pula Airport is (it’s about 32 miles/52km away).
 You may even find better flight connections to Trieste as flights operate year-round, and at a better frequency in summer.